Jul 9, 2019

 A letter to my daughter on what makes a great leader

 There's no one-size-fits-all approach to effective leadership, and there's no single roadmap to career success.
 Every leader carves their own path, building on their unique experiences and influences to develop and grow.
-In this five-part series, I'm proud to share the inspiring stories of five of my female colleagues who are featured in the recently published book, The Collective Wisdom of High-Performing Women: Leadership Lessons from The Judy Project.
+In this four-part series, I'm proud to share the inspiring stories of four of my female colleagues who are featured in the recently published book, The Collective Wisdom of High-Performing Women: Leadership Lessons from The Judy Project.

 Below is the first story in the series on leadership by Jane Russell, who served as Executive Vice President and Head of U.S. Customer Experience at TD.